SaifTTU/Virtual-Reality---CS-4331---Project-1/README.md

 https://lavender-tame-tote.glitch.me/

-In the process of making this scene I first encountered Danilo Pasquariello's amazing tutorial playlist on youtube: https://www.youtube.com/watch?v=ktjMCanKNLk&list=PL8MkBHej75fJD-HveDzm4xKrciC5VfYuV
+In order to make this scene in Aframe, I first watched Danilo Pasquariello's amazing tutorial playlist on youtube: https://www.youtube.com/watch?v=ktjMCanKNLk&list=PL8MkBHej75fJD-HveDzm4xKrciC5VfYuV

 Shortly after I began my work by creating a chair, by flatening one square, duplicating and rotating it, then making four stands each 1 space away from each